-A company cannot use the computations template of the PDF software if they need to include any of the following:
+A company cannot use the free service if they need to include any of the following in the computations:

 - chargeable gains or losses

-- capital allowances, other than for plant and machinery in the main pool
+- capital allowances, other than the specific plant and machinery, AIA and low emission cars

 - leased cars

 The new online service asks the company questions to work out whether they can use the service.
-If they can’t, they will be directed to the PDF service if appropriate, or told that they must use third party software.
+If they can’t, they will be directed to the use third party software.

 Common questions asked by companies and agents

 Companies and agents may have questions about online filing.
-See COM60045 for guidance on how to answer some of the more common queries.
+See Tax Service Corporation Tax FAQs for guidance on how to answer some of the more common queries.